gvwilson/thirdbit/src/fiction/in-heck/index.md

 *Uh uh,*
 Gumption thought grimly.
-He raised the gun that Thoughtful had given him and fired.
+He raised the gun that Thoughtful had given him, squinted the way he had seen the older members of the militia do in practice sessions, and fired.

 *Boom!*
 A wire spiderweb burst wide in the air and wrapped around the scout bot.